 Different Reasons Why an Excavator Will Not Start

 The cold winter weather can cause the engine oil in an excavator to thicken and clog up the moving parts.
 The result is a machine that doesn't function properly or start at all and will need regular maintenance or replacement of expensive parts.
 You can prevent this by adding high-quality synthetic oil to your excavator's engine.
-This type of oil won't go through changes due to temperature fluctuations, which means it will maintain its viscosity at all times.
-It also has added corrosion inhibitors so your machine won't be subject to rusting from sitting outside for long periods of time while waiting on jobs during colder months.

-If you are still unable to start your excavator, there may be a problem with the starter.
-The following steps will help you determine if that is the case: First check and make sure the battery connections are tight on both ends of the battery cable.
+- The following steps will help you determine if that is the case: First, check and make sure the battery connections are tight on both ends of the battery cable.
 Next, turn off all electrical loads like lights or other machinery before trying to start your machine.
-Inspect the starter solenoid switch for damage (if equipped)
+Inspect the starter solenoid switch for damage (if equipped).

 If these measures do not work then please contact your maintenance technician to pinpoint the problem.

 A common reason for an excavator not starting is a bad battery.
 If the battery voltage reading on the charger does not show a charge, this may be your problem.
-A good way to check if you need new batteries would be to start with checking the water level and make sure it's above the minimum level.
+A good way to check if you need new batteries would be to start by checking the water level and make sure it's above the minimum level.
 Once you have done that, try turning on the power switch and see if anything happens.
 If it still doesn't work, then it might be time for a replacement of the batteries.

 Make sure that you have a charged spare battery on hand just in case your main one dies or runs out of juice during operation without warning